50 State quarters

-Treasury opposition and congressional enactment
+Origins

+The 50 State Quarters program was initially inspired by a 1992 Royal Canadian Mint program, "Canada 125", marking the 125th anniversary of the country's Confederation with a series of commemorative 25-cent pieces representing each of its 12 (at the time) provinces and territories.
+The Canada 125 program sparked a revival of interest in coin collecting among Canadians, which led American numismatists to advocate for the United States Mint to create a similar series of coins representing U.S. states.

-The program's origins lie with the Citizens Commemorative Coin Advisory Committee (CCCAC), which was appointed by Secretary of Treasury Lloyd Bentsen in December 1993 and chaired by Mint Director Philip N. Diehl.
-From the first days of the CCCAC, several of its members, led by David Ganz, urged the committee to endorse the 50 States Quarters program.
-Initially, he found support from only Charles Atherton from the Federal Commission on Fine Arts and Dan Hoffman, a young numismatist from South Carolina who also served on the CCCAC.
-However by 1995 the CCCAC finally endorsed the idea.
+In 1992, Congress passed the 1996 Atlanta Centennial Olympic Games Commemorative Coin Act.
+In addition to authorizing a series of commemorative coins marking the 1996 Summer Olympics, the law also established the Citizens Commemorative Coin Advisory Committee (CCCAC) to consider ideas for future releases.
+After Treasury Secretary Lloyd Bentsen appointed the committee in December 1993, several of its members, led by David Ganz, urged the committee to endorse a state quarters program.
+Initially, Ganz found support from only Charles Atherton, from the Federal Commission on Fine Arts, and Dan Hoffman, a young numismatist from South Carolina who also served on the CCCAC.
+However, by 1995, the CCCAC finally endorsed the idea.
 The committee then sought the support of Representative Michael Castle (R-Delaware), chairman of the House Banking subcommittee with jurisdiction over the nation's coinage.
 Castle's initial caution was resolved when Diehl suggested the coins be issued in the order the states entered the Union or ratified the Constitution.
 Delaware, Castle's home state, was the first state to ratify the Constitution, and would thus get to be the first state to have its quarter released.
 Castle subsequently held hearings and filed legislation to authorize the program.